-There is no dispute between the parties that SES is an off-island vendor of Whelen systems and sirens, and that RadioCom is a vendor of another brand of early warning systems and sirens.
-There is no evidence in the record that any attempt was made by GSA prior to the procurement to determine if a local business could be found for an early warning system, or that any price comparison was done in the course of this procurement between SES' product and the product of any local business.
+The Hearing Officer finds no dispute between the parties that SES is an off-island vendor of Whelen systems and sirens, and that RadioCom is a local vendor of another brand of early warning systems and sirens.
+There is no evidence in the record that any attempt was made prior to the procurement to determine if a local business for this particular supply or service existed, except for the assurance of the awardee that it is the only one.
+The record does not indicate that any price comparison was done in the course of this procurement between the awardee's product and the product of any local business.